perdacherMartin/hilbertJoin/README.md

 - [BLAS-join](https://gitlab.cs.univie.ac.at/Google-TPU/BLAS-join/)
 - [Super-EGO](https://www.ics.uci.edu/~dvk/code/SuperEGO.html). <br/> Notes: we adapted the code to perform a self-join and added efficient thread-independent counting.
+  <br/> List of changes:
+  - Changed from float to double precision.
+  - Adapted to a self-join problem.

 # References